kylereddoch/kylereddoch.github.io/pages/now.md

 WOW!
 Has it really been since January since I've given y'all an update?
 I guess that's what happens when you start back to college and get swept up in it.

 This term, I am finally in a coding class.
 It is Phyton, and so far, I am having fun.
+Want to keep up with what I'm working on in the class?
+Follow my GitHub repository [here](https://github.com/kylereddoch/pythonProjects).
 For our project in the class, we have to build a text-based game of our own design.
 Any ideas would be appreciated. 😉

 Since going back to school, I treated myself to the new 2021 MacBook Pro 14".
 I love this thing!
 It has been a blast to use so far, and the performance and battery are phenomenal.
 And no, the notch does not bother me.
 In fact, I barely even recognize it anymore.